No Closure From a Narcissist? Don’t Worry, You Don’t Need Them to Move on

 Acceptance is key to healing

-Like the 5 stages of grief, acceptance is a vital part of moving forward.
+Like the five stages of grief, acceptance is a vital part of moving forward.
 You’re basically working towards accepting them for who they are.
 And not who you wanted them to be.
 It’s accepting the reality of what a relationship with a narcissist means: utter chaos.

 I’m not saying it’ll be easy.
 It’s damn hard accepting the truth of who they really are.
 I know, cos I’ve been there too.
 It’s sickening to realise that the struggles of your relationship were the cause of abuse.
-But, acknowledging how awful it was, opens the door to the new you.
+But acknowledging how awful it was, opens the door to the new you.

-It’s time to accept that closure is your responsibility and you don’t need them to move on with your life.
 Don’t worry, it’s not like you’re going to be stuck in this limbo forever.
 It may take some time, but eventually you’ll be able to find peace and let go of all the pain.

-In the meantime, reach out to us when you’re struggling.
 Find ways to take care of yourself and fulfil your needs instead of chasing answers you’ll never get.
 And hey, if all else fails, there’s always the power of a good vent and vino session with your girlfriends.

 Look at your toxic relationship as a tool for growth